microsoft/health-architectures/Postman/README.md

 ## Step 3 - Import environment and collection files into Postman

 1. Access the Postman environment template for Azure API for FHIR [here](./api-for-fhir/api-for-fhir.postman_environment.json).
-Save the file in your local environment.
+Save the file in your local desktop.

 2. Access the Postman environment template for FHIR-Proxy [here](./fhir-proxy/fhir-proxy.postman_environment.json).
-Save the file in your local environment.
+Save the file in your local desktop.

 3. In Postman, create a new Workspace (or select an existing one if already created).

 4. Click the ```Import``` button next to the workspace name.
 <img src="./docs/images/Screenshot_2022-02-16_095332_edit2.png" height="228">

-5. Import the ```api-for-fhir.postman_environment.json``` file that you saved to your local environment.
+5. Import the ```api-for-fhir.postman_environment.json``` file that you saved to your local desktop.
     + Add the file to Postman using the ```Upload Files``` button.
 Then click `Import`.
 <img src="./docs/images/Screenshot_2022-02-16_095516_edit2.png" height="228">

-6. Import the ```fhir-proxy.postman_environment.json``` file that you saved to your local environment.
+6. Import the ```fhir-proxy.postman_environment.json``` file that you saved to your local desktop.
     + Add the file to Postman using the ```Upload Files``` button.
 Then click `Import`.
 <img src="./docs/images/Screenshot_2022-02-16_095625_edit2.png" height="228">

-7. Access the ```FHIR-CALLS.postman-collection.json``` file available in this repo [here](./api-for-fhir/FHIR-CALLS.postman_collection.json) and save the file to your local environment.
+7. Access the ```FHIR-CALLS.postman-collection.json``` file available in this repo [here](./api-for-fhir/FHIR-CALLS.postman_collection.json) and save the file to your local desktop.
 Then import the file into Postman.
     + Add the file to Postman using the ```Upload Files``` button.
 Then click `Import`.
 <img src="./docs/images/Screenshot_2022-02-16_104345_edit2.png" height="228">

-8. Access the ```FHIR_Search.postman_collection.json``` file available in this repo [here](./api-for-fhir/FHIR_Search.postman_collection.json) and save the file to your local environment.
+8. Access the ```FHIR_Search.postman_collection.json``` file available in this repo [here](./api-for-fhir/FHIR_Search.postman_collection.json) and save the file to your local desktop.
 Then import the file into Postman.
     + Add the file to Postman using the ```Upload Files``` button.
 Then click `Import`.
 <img src="./docs/images/Screenshot_2022-02-16_104427_edit2.png" height="228">